 WKYC spoke with Dustin Peugeot, Liberty Auto Group’s Chief Operating Officer, who says they’ll be tripling in size.

-“It’s bittersweet to leave Solon, but we look forward to the new opportunity and inviting our current and prospective customers to enjoy it with us,” Peugeot said.
+“It’s bittersweet to leave Solon, but we look forward to the new opportunity and inviting our current and perspective customers to enjoy it with us,” Peugeot said.